1. Sonoma Valley Farmworker Housing Needs and Opportunities Assessment

 • Identifies at least three potential housing parcels in Sonoma Valley

-4. Farmworker Housing & Resource Center Planning
+2. Farmworker Housing & Resource Center Planning

-Cost could be determined by FHNOA findings
+Cost will be determined by FHNOA findings

 • Expenses tied to predevelopment, permitting, site control, and early-stage design